nike-clone-sdc-dr-oettenger/Ryan-canvas/README.md

 - 2019-10-25: Take initial speed notes.
 - 2019-10-27: Researched load balancing and Redis as a cache.
 - 2019-10-29: Implemented Redis caching.
 Noticed significant improvement, able to successfully hit 2,500 RPS on service.
 Noticed significant performance different with/without New Relic required on the server.
 Further investgation about the issue.
+- 2019-10-31: Looked into different types of caching.
+Kept using Redis default LRU cache.
+- 2019-11-02: Deployed new instance to install NGINX as a load balancer.